coding-latte/gqlgen-grapqhql-demo-golang/ReadME.md

 ACCESS_SECRET=<KEY>
 ```

-**NB:** Replace the `<KEY>` with the corresponding key, inside the `.env` you just created.
+**NB:** Replace the `<KEY>` with the corresponding key from your Twitter App, inside the `.env` file you just created.

 ### How to run this demo

 The easiest way to run this demo is to use docker-compose, so make sure you have [docker](https://docs.docker.com/install/) installed on your device.
-And then run `docker-conpose up -d` to build and run the application.
+And then run `docker-conpose up -d` to build and run the graphql server.

 After that, open GraphQL Playground on your browser: http://localhost:8080